-If you’ve been listening (or reading) Japanese for a day or 10 years, you’ve likely stumbled across the mysterious word です (desu) at the end of many sentences.
+Whether you’ve studied Japanese for a day or 10 years, you’ve likely stumbled across the word です (desu) at the end of many sentences.

-My Japanese teacher would always punctuate the end of her sentences with a very powerful です (desu).
+My Japanese teacher, for instance, always ended her sentences with a powerful です.

-Anytime we spoke in our Japanese class, we’d be aware of her デス (です Glare）— Death Glare.
-See what I did there with the katakana?
+Anytime we spoke in class, we’d be aware of her デス (です, glare) — death glare.
+See what I did there, with the katakana?

-Alright, but cheesy Japanese puns aside, there was a reason why she was so keen on her students understanding this word: It’s essential for sounding polite!
+Cheesy Japanese puns aside, there was a reason she was so keen on her students understanding this word: It’s essential for sounding polite!

 Solving the Mystery of the Meaning of Desu

-What Is the Meaning and Usage of Desu (です)?
+What Is the Meaning and Usage of です?

 Put in the simplest terms, です means “to be” and comes at the end of a sentence, as all Japanese sentences follow a subject-object-verb pattern.

 As a linking verb (also known as a copula), です can connect subjects and predicates.
-The best practical example would be when you tell someone your name.
+The best practical example would be when telling someone your name:

 My name is Tom.